-If so, he will give you a thorough checkup and ask you questions to see if you are physically and mentally ready for the operation and the major changes you'll need to make.
+If so, he will give you a detailed checkup and ask you questions to see if you are physically and emotionally ready for the operation and the major changes you'll need to make.
 (You'll need to eat a lot less and make a healthy diet and exercise part of your life forever.)

-Depending on your particular case, other doctors may also need to get involved.
-For instance, if you have heart disease, your cardiologist would also need to approve you getting bariatric surgery.
+Depending on your particular case, other doctors may also get involved.
+For instance, if you have heart disease, your cardiologist would need to approve you for surgery.

 Types of Weight Loss Surgery

 There are different kinds of operations.
 Some help you lose weight by shrinking the size of your stomach so you feel full after small meals.
-Others help with weight loss by changing the way your body absorbs calories, nutrients, and vitamins.
-Still other surgeries do both.
+Others change the way your body absorbs calories, nutrients, and vitamins.
+Still others do both.

 The surgeon makes a small stomach pouch by dividing the top of the stomach from the rest of it.
 When you eat, food goes to the small pouch and bypasses the top of the small intestine.
 The result: You get full faster and absorb fewer calories and nutrients.